s4ngl/arbutus-web/PROMPT.md

 ## index.php
 - Use PHP includes: `<?php include('partials/header.php'); ?>`, `navbar.php`, `footer.php`, `scripts.php`.
 - **Hero Section:** Full-width banner with the 2018 yearbook cover image (`images/yearbook-cover-2018.jpg`) [oai_citation:2‡iuyearbook.com](https://www.iuyearbook.com/#:~:text=Image%3A%202018%20Yearbook%20Cover%20Order,Portraits%20%20%20Image%3A%20Portraits).
 Overlay text: **“Order your Arbutus yearbook for only $75”** [oai_citation:3‡iuyearbook.com](https://www.iuyearbook.com/#:~:text=Image%3A%202018%20Yearbook%20Cover%20Order,Portraits%20%20%20Image%3A%20Portraits) and the subtext *“Take a peek at photos and stories you will see in the yearbook.”* [oai_citation:4‡iuyearbook.com](https://www.iuyearbook.com/#:~:text=Take%20a%20peek%20at%20photos,will%20see%20in%20the%20yearbook).
-Use Tailwind utility classes (e.g. `text-4xl font-bold text-white` on IU red background).
+Use Tailwind utility classes (e.g. `text-4xl font-bold text-iu-cream` on IU red background).
 - **Join Our Staff Section:** A section with heading *“Join our staff”* and text *“Get experience working on an award-winning student publication.
 Writers, photographers and copy editors needed year-round.”* [oai_citation:5‡iuyearbook.com](https://www.iuyearbook.com/#:~:text=Get%20experience%20working%20on%20an,round).
 Also include a photo or graphic (e.g. use one of the portraits images or a placeholder).
 - **Current Editor Highlight:** Show *Natalie Fitzgibbons* (with alt text *“editor-in-chief”*) and label her as “editor-in-chief” [oai_citation:6‡iuyearbook.com](https://www.iuyearbook.com/#:~:text=Natalie%20Fitzgibbons), along with the tagline *“With a focus on history, the Arbutus staff has a rich tradition of storytelling.”* [oai_citation:7‡iuyearbook.com](https://www.iuyearbook.com/#:~:text=Natalie%20Fitzgibbons).
 - **Archive Teaser:** Section with a link or graphic for *Yearbook Archive* (“Travel back in time with a visit to our yearbook archive.” [oai_citation:8‡iuyearbook.com](https://www.iuyearbook.com/#:~:text=Travel%20back%20in%20time%20with,visit%20to%20our%20yearbook%20archive)).
 Use the archive image (`images/yearbook-archive.jpg`) and link to either an archive page or the ISSUU site.